-The total annual amount of litter reported from the clearance activities per harbour was mainly (79%) less than 10 m3 or in the range of 10-30 m3 (12%) and 30-50 m3 (6%).
-Only the respondent from the harbour of Durres estimated the total annual amount of litter removed to be more than 100 m3.
+The total annual amount of litter reported from the clearance activities per harbour was mainly (79%) less than 10 m or in the range of 10-30 m (12%) and 30-50 m (6%).
+Only the respondent from the harbour of Durres estimated the total annual amount of litter removed to be more than 100 m.
 The amounts of litter collected are either disposed of at waste collection facilities of the harbour and marinas or collected and disposed of by private companies responsible for waste management in ports.
 Marine litter eventually ends up in landfills.

-The most common litter items removed from cleanup operations in harbours and marinas were plastic bags (51% of responses reported a frequency of almost every time and/or often), plastic bottles (49% of responses reported a frequency of almost every time and/or often), food containers and food wrappers (28% of responses reported a frequency of almost every time and/or often), other identifiable plastic items (26% of responses reported a frequency of almost every time and/or often), ropes (23% of responses reported a frequency of almost every time and/or often) and metal cans (51% of responses reported a frequency of almost every time and/or often) (Fig. 3.4.5).
+The most common litter items removed from cleanup operations in harbours and marinas were plastic bags (51% of responses reported a frequency of almost every time and/or often), plastic bottles (49% of responses reported a frequency of almost every time and/or often), food containers and food wrappers (28% of responses reported a frequency of almost every time and/or often), other identifiable plastic items (26% of responses reported a frequency of almost every time and/or often), ropes (23% of responses reported a frequency of almost every time and/or often), ropes (23% of responses reported a frequency of almost every time and/or often), ropes (23% of responses reported a frequency of almost every time and/or often) and metal cans (51% of responses reported a frequency of almost every time and/or often) (Fig. 3.4.5).